UNCG-CSE/Poststorm_Imagery/docs/dashboard.md

 ### Backend

 There are two **Node.js** servers.
 The first one is tasked with rendering the HTML page and sending it down to the client.
-The second is responsible for interacting with the database and handling submitions from the client.
-They are seperated out to run on differnt threads and seperate code out.
+The second is responsible for interacting with the database and handling submissions from the client.
+They are separated out to run on different threads and separate code out.